facebook/react-native-website/docs/linking.md

 Like using the mailto scheme, it's possible to link to other applications by using custom url schemes.
 For example, when you get a **Magic Link** email from Slack, the **Launch Slack** button is an anchor tag with an href that looks something like: `slack://secret/magic-login/other-secret`.
 Like with Slack, you can tell the operating system that you want to handle a custom scheme.
 When the Slack app opens, it receives the URL that was used to open it.
 This is often referred to as deep linking.
 Read more about how to [get the deep link](#get-the-deep-link) into your app.

-Custom URL scheme isn't the only way to open your application on mobile.
-You don't want to use a custom URL scheme in links in the email because then the links would be broken on desktop.
-Instead, you want to use a regular `https` links such as `https://www.myapp.io/records/1234546`. and on mobile you want that link open your app.
-Android calls it **Deep Links** (Universal Links - iOS).
+A custom URL scheme isn't the only way to open your application on mobile.
+For example, if you want to email someone a link to be opened on mobile, using a custom URL scheme isn't ideal because the user might open the email on a desktop, where the link wouldn't work.
+Instead, you should use standard `https` links, such as `https://www.myapp.io/records/1234546`.
+On mobile, these links can be configured to open your app.
+On Android, this feature is called **Deep Links**, while on iOS, it is known as **Universal Links**.

 ### Built-in URL Schemes